DennisD2/dec_lk401_usb/README.md

 More information on the approach is [here](http://spurtikus.de/posts/electronics-usb-keyboard/).

 ## How to build
-This project was created with CLion.
+This project was created with [CLion](https://www.jetbrains.com/clion/).
-It is a cmake based project and uses platform.io
+It is a cmake based project and uses [platform.io](https://platformio.org/)

 To install platform.io together with CLion, see here https://blog.jetbrains.com/clion/2020/08/arduino-from-hobby-to-prof-p1/

-Command line:
+After installation of tools above, the project can be build with a mouse click in CLion, or on command line:
 ```shell
 cmake --build ./cmake-build-micro --target all
 ```